-I have decided to write this blog post when I read a letter from one of the Runners World’s readers.
+I decided to write this blog post when I read a letter from one of Runners World’s readers.

-For quite a long time, he has been experiencing clicking knee.
+For quite a long time, he has been experiencing clicking knees.

 Owing to lockdown, he has been running outside, and after about a month, his knees stopped clicking.